-Perkins Student Loans 5% long-term repayment program available to students with exceptional need with maximum of \$3,000/undergraduates and \$5,000/graduates.
+Perkins Student Loans 5% long-term repayment program available to students with exceptional need.
+Awards range from \$500 to \$3,000 per academic year.
 Repayment begins 9 months after graduating or termination of at least half-time status, with minimum repayment of \$30 per month.